≡ Menu

 All Malaysian equities held by The Public Islamic Opportunities Fund (PIOF) are traded on the Kuala Lumpur Stock Exchange.

-That said, Frontken Corporation Berhad, an engineering firm that services the semiconductor industry, topped the chart above at 7.8% NAV or MYR78 million as of 2022.
+That said, Frontken Corporation Berhad, an engineering firm that services the semiconductor industry, topped the chart at 7.7% of NAV or MYR88 million as of 2023.

-At 5.6% NAV or MYR56 million, Uchi Technologies Berhad, also an engineering firm, claimed the 2nd spot as one of the largest positions within the unit trust fund.
+At 5.5% of NAV or MYR63 million, Uchi Technologies Berhad, also an engineering firm, claimed the 2nd spot as one of the largest positions within the unit trust fund.

-Inari Amertron Berhad, a manufacturer of electrical and electronic components, was ranked in the 3rd place as of 2022 with 5.5% NAV or MYR55 million.
+Inari Amertron Berhad, a manufacturer of electrical and electronic components, was ranked 3rd place as of 2023 with 5.1% of NAV or MYR58 million.

-Of all the top 10 equity within the PIOF, 6 of them are from the Industrial sector while 3 are from the Technology sector.
+Of all the top 10 equities within the PIOF, 5 are from the industrial sector while 3 are from the technology sector.

-On a cumulative basis, all top 10 Malaysian equity in the fund contributed 44% NAV or MYR434 million as of 2022.
+On a cumulative basis, all top 10 Malaysian equities in the fund contributed 41% of NAV or MYR464 million as of 2023.

-This top 10 equity composition is highly concentrated on the Industrial and Technology sectors and is in line with what we saw in the prior discussion.
+The top 10 equity composition is concentrated on the industrial and technology sectors and is in line with what we saw in the prior discussion.

-Another trend worth mentioning is that all top 10 stock holdings in PIOF are small market capitalization companies which the fund has held for quite some time.
+Another trend worth mentioning is that the top 10 equity holdings in the unit trust are small capitalization companies which the fund has held for quite some time.

-In addition, you can find out from the average purchased price located in the table above that most of the stocks were winning counters as of January 2023.
+In addition, you can find out from the average purchased price located in the table above and most of the stocks have been winning counters as of Oct 2023.

-Some of the stocks have even gone up several times their average purchased price as of January 2023.
+Some of the stocks have gone up several times their average purchased price as of Oct 2023.

-While the portfolio capitalizes on the growth of small market capitalization companies, the unit trust fund will likely depend on the growth of the Malaysian economy as a whole and more specifically, the growth of the export sector.
+While the portfolio capitalizes on the growth of small capitalization companies, the unit trust fund will likely depend on the growth of the Malaysian economy and more specifically, the growth of the export sector.

 Therefore, if the growth of the Malaysian economy comes to a standstill, especially in the export sector, the Public Islamic Opportunities Fund (PIOF) will likely be negatively impacted.

-All in all, the Public Islamic Opportunities Fund (PIOF) captures primarily the growth of the Technology and Industrial sectors in Malaysia as most counters within these sectors are engineering firms and manufacturers that not only service but also supply products to local as well as oversea markets.
+All in all, the Public Islamic Opportunities Fund (PIOF) captures primarily on the growth of the technology and industrial sectors in Malaysia as most counters within these sectors are engineering firms and manufacturers that not only service but also supply products to local as well as oversea markets.

 Top 10 Equities – Foreign